pooja614/Data-Analytics/Prediction/README.md

 2. (you can delete less than 5% values from a dataset if it has null values) Assumption 1: Linearity (make data linear)
 3.Check for linearity using scatter plot
-Assumption 2: No endogenity (find correaltion of residuals with individual x) - not now Assumption 3: Normality and homodescadasticity(assumed to hold after transformation)(Normality assumed for big sample) Assumption 4: autocorrelation
+Assumption 2: No endogenity (find correlation of residuals with individual x) - not now Assumption 3: Normality and homodescadasticity(assumed to hold after transformation)(Normality assumed for big sample) Assumption 4: autocorrelation
 Assumption 5: Multicollinearity: We have obsserved and removed